pascual143/pascual-mern/README.md

 # MERN Skeleton

-This version was maked for Pascual Vila following the instructions of the book
+This version was maked for Pascual Vila following the instructions of the book and the Live Demo is the original fron the book

 ### [Live Demo](http://skeleton.mernbook.com/ "MERN Skeleton")